DelSquared/GraphJS/README.md

 - Implement more matrix representation like the Seidel Matrix, etc.

-- Implement more Linear Algebra concepts like spectra, determinants, characteristic polynomials, etc.
+- Implement more Linear Algebra concepts like spectra, characteristic polynomials, etc.

+- Including Typescript in order to speed up the code by having fixed variable types.

 - Possible WebGL inclusion to accelerate matrix calculations.